The Netherlands early Summer 2017 – Edam

 Various stages of the construction.

-Grote Kerk or St. Nicholaaskerk as the church is known here was build at the beginning of the 15th Century.
-A few times lightning stroke the church and it burned down and was rebuilt.
+Grote Kerk, or St. Nicholaaskerk as the church is known here, was built at the beginning of the 15th Century.
+A few times, lightning struck the church, and it burned down and was rebuilt.
 It is one of the largest 3 ridged churches in Europe.
-It is built on piles and the weight had to be kept to a minimum because the ground is not stable.
+It is built on piles, and the weight had to be kept to a minimum because the ground is not stable.
 The vaulted ceiling, for example, is made from wood instead of stone.

 Like in other churches some people got buried right in the church